 In 2023, Alexa is named the inaugural recipient of the bell hooks Legacy Award which recognizes her achievements in research, teaching, and service, particularly her efforts to “dismantle intersectional systems of oppression with the distinct goals of uplifting members of historically marginalized populations and striving for social justice,” through her “groundbreaking work that speaks to our moment in history and our hope for the future” and her public humanities work, use of generative AI tools as assistive technology in class, open-access publications (such as Screening Shakespeare), and inclusive pedagogies.

-The recipient of the Modern Language Association's Scaglione Prize for Comparative Literary Studies and George Washington University's Trachtenberg Research Award, an honor established by the President Emeritus, she is the author of Shakespeare and East Asia (Oxford University Press, 2021), co-author of Race (with Martin Orkin, Routledge, 2018), editor-in-chief of The Palgrave Encyclopedia of Global Shakespeare, general editor of The Shakespearean International Yearbook (a peer-reviewed annual publication), editor and translator of Sinophone Adaptations of Shakespeare: An Anthology, 1987-2007, which was published in 2022, and co-editor of King Lear (Broadview, 2023), Onscreen Allusions to Shakespeare (2022), Local and Global Myths in Shakespearean Performance (2018) and Shakespeare and the Ethics of Appropriation (2014), book review editor of Chinese Literature and Thought Today, and editor of the Palgrave book series on Global Shakespeares.
+The recipient of the Modern Language Association's Scaglione Prize for Comparative Literary Studies and George Washington University's Trachtenberg Research Award, an honor established by the President Emeritus, she is the author of Shakespeare and East Asia (Oxford University Press, 2021), co-author of Race (with Martin Orkin, Routledge, 2018), editor-in-chief of The Palgrave Encyclopedia of Global Shakespeare, general editor of The Shakespearean International Yearbook (a peer-reviewed annual publication), editor of Contemporary Readings in Global Performances of Shakespeare (2024), editor and translator of Sinophone Adaptations of Shakespeare: An Anthology, 1987-2007, which was published in 2022, and co-editor of King Lear (Broadview, 2023), Onscreen Allusions to Shakespeare (2022), Local and Global Myths in Shakespearean Performance (2018) and Shakespeare and the Ethics of Appropriation (2014), book review editor of Chinese Literature and Thought Today, and editor of the Palgrave book series on Global Shakespeares.

 In her leadership and editorial roles, she has featured diverse voices and launched the careers of junior and minority researchers in the US, Canada, the UK, Brazil, Turkey, Kuwait, Taiwan, and South Korea.